Fever – Signs and Symptoms of Pyrexia

 When should I see my doctor?

-Do so if a fever lasts more than two days or if there are any other symptoms, such as severe headache with stiff neck, abdominal pain, or painful urination.
+Do so if a fever lasts more than two days or if there are any other symptoms, such as a severe headache with stiff neck, abdominal pain, or painful urination.

 A very high fever is potentially dangerous as it can lead to coma in both adults and children.
 You should seek medical help immediately.